-There is a place for both personal and educational projects on your resume.
+Current students or recent graduates can use university projects to highlight your relevant skills in a more practical setting.
 Educational projects might include projects you completed at university, during further education, or as part of a professional or career change program.
 It doesn’t include regular coursework, unless it was particularly outstanding (ie. award-winning).

-If you’re changing careers
+You're changing careers

 If most of your paid experience is in a different role or industry, projects can help demonstrate your competence with a more relevant skill set.
 This is especially true if you’re trying to break into a highly specialized or technical field.
 For roles involving software development, coding, or data analysis, a few relevant projects may even be more worthy of inclusion on your resume than a lot of work experience in a different industry.
 If this is your situation, consider dropping some of your older or less relevant work experience in favor of a dedicated projects section that can highlight your hands-on experience with specific technical skills.